superfaceai/passport-twitter-oauth2/CONTRIBUTION_GUIDE.md

 ### Contribute to documentation

-Help us improve Superface documentation, you can report typos, improve examples.
+Help us improve the documentation, you can report typos, improve examples.

-**NOTE: If editing the README, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.**

 ## Copyright and Licensing